-This information is used to assess the capability of the organizational resources, including subawardee resources, available to perform the effort proposed.
+This information is used to assess the capability of the organizational resources, including subrecipient resources, available to perform the effort proposed.
 Identify the facilities to be used (Laboratory, Animal, Computer, Office, Clinical and Other).
 If appropriate, indicate their capacities, pertinent capabilities, relative proximity, and extent of availability to the project.
 Describe only those resources that are directly applicable to the proposed work.
 Describe other resources available to the project (e.g., machine shop, electronic shop) and the extent to which they would be available to the project.
-Please include a description of departmental or institutional resources specifically relevant to this program such as an "Office of Inclusion" or similar structures along with a description of how your proposed work will interface with those organizations.
-For program support centers, please describe any ways in which external organizations will be included in the functions of the center.
 For proposed investigations requiring access to experimental user facilities maintained by institutions other than the applicant, please provide a document from the facility manager confirming that the researchers will have access to the facility.
 Please provide the Facility and Other Resource information as an appendix to your project narrative.